VIDEO: Windover’s Ancient ‘Bog People’ Among Most Significant Archaeological Finds In North America

 “In addition to the hundreds of Indian shell mounds that were largely destroyed to make roads, we find lots of occupation sites, from campsites to butchery site.
 So there’s a lot out there and we need to be notified when anybody knows of something they think might be of interest.

 “Developers, in particular, make a lot of finds.
-And most of them are good about contacting us.”
+And most of them were good about contacting us.”

 That is a good thing because otherwise, the Windover Bog People would have remained “dead” to us for perhaps 8,000 more years.
 And there’s no telling what else archeologists will discover to teach us more about us, and how we used to be, even here in modern Brevard County.